-We maintain complete transparency with the readers on our website.
-The company rankings on our site are independent of any marketing relationships that we may hold with a home warranty company.
-We may receive compensation for receiving quotes or placing advertisements.
-However, this does not affect a company's rankings.
-Companies are ranked solely on the basis of consumer reviews and ratings received from home warranty users.
+We prioritize full transparency for our readers.
+The company rankings on our site are entirely independent of any marketing relationships we may have with home warranty companies.
+While we may receive compensation for generating quotes or placing advertisements, this does not influence a company's ranking.
+Rankings are based solely on consumer reviews and ratings from home warranty users.

 Mortgages are of many types but the term is generally used to refer to a residential mortgage.
 In a residential mortgage, the homebuyer pledges the home they are buying to the lender.
 In case of a foreclosure, the lender may evict the homeowner and sell the home to clear the mortgage debt amount.
 To avoid circumstances of foreclosure, it is very important to consider the factors that affect your mortgage.